Lycia (band)

-Lycia is an American dark wave band formed in 1988 in Tempe, Arizona.
+Lycia is an American darkwave band formed in 1988 in Tempe, Arizona.
 The main personnel of the band are Mike VanPortfleet, Tara VanFlower and David Galas.
 Although only achieving minor cult success, the band is notable for being one of the ground breaking groups in darkwave and ethereal wave styles.
 Their 1995 album The Burning Circle and Then Dust received some attention for the power pop hit song "Pray" and "remains a high point of American dark rock", according to AllMusic.
 Lycia's music is characterized by rich soundscapes and layers of echoed guitars, dark and ethereal keyboards, doomy drum machine beats, VanPortfleet's melancholic, whispered vocals and Vanflower's vivid voice.
 Peter Steele from Type O Negative hailed Lycia as ‘the most depressing thing I’ve ever heard in my life’.

 History

 After Mike VanPortfleet started Lycia in 1988 as a solo project, in the summer of that year he met Will Welch, who joined for the project.
 In November, Welch was replaced by John Fair.
 In March 1989, Lycia's first recording, Wake, a 6-song demo tape, is released on Orphanage Records.
 The sound is characterized at the time by dominating rock guitars and rhythm patterns of drum computer.
 Wake was unique in that it was mastered directly onto an audio cassette tape, as opposed to the more professional multitrack recording that Lycia would henceforth use.

 John Fair left Lycia in 1990, and Will Welch returned.
 The sound of Lycia increasingly evolved into a heavy-noise or harsh industrial direction.
 At the end of that year, Lycia began work on the first full-length album entitled "Byzantine", but due to technical problems it never appeared.
 Mike VanPortfleet decided to gather the individual fragments of the album for a second start-up process.
 The final outcome was in September 1991 under the title Ionia on the label Projekt Records and is characterized by ambient textures and very flat and atmospheric sounds.

 Meanwhile, production on the next album, A Day in the Stark Corner, was already in full swing.
 This was published in June 1993 and follows technically seamlessly as the successor to Ionia.
 A short California tour followed.
 Soon it turned the occupation and the sound again.
 The line-up was extended by David Galas.
 Under the project name Bleak, they began work on the album Vane, but in a much more rough direction.
 In return, in the main project Lycia, new tracks were prepared, increasingly emphasizing on acoustic guitars.
 The line-up was reinforced by the singer Tara VanFlower, and this material was released in 1995 as a double CD under the name The Burning Circle and Then Dust.
 The album introduced the power pop hit "Pray".
 Following the release, Lycia played concerts opening for Type O Negative.
 In June 1995, Lycia traveled to Chicago, IL, to perform in the first gothic Convergence festival.